akuyper/L06-deep-learning-2/README.md

 We previously applied boosting, bagging, and random forests methods to build candidate regression trees to predict the total area burned by a wildfire (`burned`).
 We also fit a multiple linear regression model that used all appropriate predictors for comparison.

-Construct a table displaying the RMSE for the your fitted network(s) and the 3 tree-based models and the multiple regression model from CART Lab II (L04) fit in CART Lab II (L04).
+Construct a table displaying the RMSE for the your fitted network(s) and the 3 tree-based models and the multiple regression model fit in L02 CART.
 Which model is the best?

 <br>

 #### Exercise 2
 Our goal is to predict whether a wildfire will reach the wildlife protection zone, as determined by the indicator variable `wlf`.
 Fit a small neural network, say 3 layers (2 hidden), to predict whether or not a wildfire with reach the wildfire protection zone.
 Consider exploring the use of a smaller or larger network.

 Previously we utilized boosting, bagging, and random forests methods to build a candidate classification trees that predict whether a wildfire will reach this zone.
-We also benchmarked those methods against a multiple linear logistic model that utilized all predictors for comparison --- CART Lab II (L04).
-We also previously fit a support vector classifier and 2 support vector machines in SVM Lab II (L07).
+We also benchmarked those methods against a multiple linear logistic model that utilized all predictors for comparison --- L02 CART.
+We also previously fit a support vector classifier and 2 support vector machines in L03 SVM.

-Construct a table displaying the test error for the your fitted network(s), the 3 tree-based models and the multiple regression model from CART Lab II (L04) fit in CART Lab II (L04), and the 3 models fit in SVM Lab II (L07).
+Construct a table displaying the test error for the your fitted network(s), the 3 tree-based models and the multiple regression model fit in L02 CART, and the 3 models fit in L03 SVM.
 Which model is the best?